Attila-Sasvari/openshift_cheatsheet/README.md

 podman push quay.io/${USER}/do288-apache

 # see the logs of a container
-podman logs sleep
+podman logs my-httpd-container

 # stop a container
-podman stop sleep
+podman stop my-httpd-container

+# stop and start a container
+podman restart my-httpd-container

 # remove a container
 podman rm sleep